 For travelers on a budget Bangkok to Chiang Mai night is a sensible option.
 You won’t lose any day time an you’ll also be saving the price of 1 night accommodation.

 Bangkok to Chiang Mai Train Schedule

-For your trip from Bangkok to Chiang Mai there are various options and each has different costs.
+For your train travels from Bangkok to Chiang Mai there are various options and each option has a different price.
 There is the option to travel 1st, 2nd or 3rd class, A/C or non A/C and sleeper or seated.
 The cost varies depending on class, comfort and even time of year.

 Here is a quick summary of what you should expect to pay depending on class and comfort:

 3rd class non A/C seat: 350 baht ($12)

 2nd class A/C seat: 650 baht ($22)